 Senior Life Insurance: General Concepts

 An elderly life insurance plan is a legal agreement.
-Whereby one party guarantees a individual against loss by the death of another.
+Whereby one party guarantees an individual against loss by the death of another.

 A protection plan on the world’s a legal agreement by which the insurance provider (the insurance plan company) for a stipulated sum.
 Engages to pay a certain sum of money if another dies within the time limited by the plan.

 The payment of the plan money hinges upon the deaths and in its broader sense.
-Cunamutual life insurance plan policy includes an accident insurance plans, since the world’s covered under either agreement.
+Cuna mutual life insurance plan policy includes accident insurance plans, since the world’s covered under either agreement.